Eligibility Criteria & How To Apply

 Most often, applications are declined for one of the following reasons:

-- The applicant is not in recovery from addiction.
+- The applicant is not in recovery from a substance use disorder.

 - The applicants course of study is not in our area of educational pathways.